 An email portal can take care of complex encryption needs, but again requires extra steps for users.
 Many healthcare providers use portal systems as a way to secure messages that contain sensitive information.

 Unfortunately, portals aren’t practical for everyday business needs either as it requires too much of a barrier for recipients of email, especially if they try to view messages on a mobile device.
 Popular webmail clients like Yahoo and Gmail are also versions of an email portal, but consumer email providers can’t provide the security necessary for regulatory compliance.

 Regardless of which email encryption method you choose, it is important that you choose a solution that’s best for your business.
 HIPAA compliant email encryption is not just for healthcare alone – many industries can benefit from securing their data.
 Keeping proprietary information safe can make sure you keep your strategies and intellectual property confidential.

-Overall, patient data or any other protected health information sent over email must be HIPAA compliant.
+Overall, patient data or any other protected health information sent over email or shared via software must be HIPAA compliant.
 With the right service, enabling secure HIPAA compliant email can be easy and seamless.

 Was this article helpful?
 Subscribe below to learn more about MedStack and get tips delivered straight to your inbox.

 Paubox is the easiest way to send and receive HIPAA compliant emails.
 No plugins, no passwords, no extra steps.
 Just secure email for senders and recipients.
 Paubox is based in San Francisco, CA.